RazinShafayet2007/rust-vs-zero/README.md

 This project is intentionally lightweight.
 It compiles equivalent benchmark programs, runs each executable multiple times, validates stdout, records build/runtime/artifact-size metrics, and renders the latest results in a static UI.

+Fork or clone this repository if you want to run the benchmarks on your own machine.
+The generated results are local to your hardware, OS, compiler versions, and current system load, so running them yourself is the useful comparison point.

 ## Requirements

 - Node.js